 - Select Vultr during your setup, then "Nvidia GPU" in the "Choose hardware" section.
 You can then choose Windows as your operating system and the datacenter region that's closest to you.

-BitLaunch offers anonymous VPSs with Nvidia A16 GPUs from our partner Vultr.
-The A16 is more of a workstation GPU than a gaming one, but you'll find it good enough for light gaming workloads.
+BitLaunch offers anonymous VPSs with Nvidia A40 GPUs from our partner Vultr.
+The A40 is more of a workstation GPU than a gaming one, but since it is designed with 3D rendering in mind, you'll find it good enough for light to medium gaming workloads.
 We recommend choosing a configuration with at least 8 GB of RAM unless you are playing very lightweight games.